ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Supplementary Material

 This supplementary material provides additional details and extended experimental results that complement the main paper.
-Sec.~\ref{supp_sec:detail} presents additional implementation details, while Sec.~\ref{supp_sec:cppf} introduces the detailed definitions of the $CP$ and $PF$ metrics.
-Additional experiments are organized in Sec.~\ref{supp_sec:exp}.
-Specifically, Sec.~\ref{supp_sec:lambda} analyzes the effect of the interpolation weight $\lambda$, Sec.~\ref{supp_sec:sota} provides visual comparisons with state-of-the-art (SOTA) methods, Sec.~\ref{supp_sec:abl_vis} includes supplementary ablation visualizations, Sec.~\ref{supp_sec:ours_results} presents additional qualitative results of our ContextDrag, and Sec.~\ref{supp_sec:efficiency} analyzes the efficiency.
-Finally, the limitations of the proposed ContextDrag are discussed in Sec.~\ref{supp_sec:limitation}.
+Sec.~\ref{supp_sec:cppf} presents the detailed definitions and evaluation prompts of the $CP$ and $PF$ metrics.
+Sec.~\ref{supp_sec:exp} provides additional visual comparisons with state-of-the-art (SOTA) methods.